vhl/css-style-guide/README.md

 <a name="is--has--states"></a>
 #### is-, has- States

-Specifies that the object or components currently is in a particular (temporary) state.
+Specifies that the components currently is in a particular (temporary) state.
 Examples: .is-expanded, .has-lessons, .is-published